jmilkiewicz/OverheadCourse/signups/ladies.markdown

 layout: page
 ---

-# Padel Essentials Ladies: Empowering Women in Berlin!
+# Padel Essentials Ladies: Empowering Women in Berlin!👭

-[Manu Soler]({{ site.baseurl }}{% link about.markdown %}) is providing an exclusive [Padel Essentials]({{ site.baseurl }}{% link courses/essentials.markdown %}) course dedicated to women players of all levels.
+[Manu Soler]({{ site.baseurl }}{% link about.markdown %}) is providing an exclusive [Padel Essentials 🎯]({{ site.baseurl }}{% link courses/essentials.markdown %}) course dedicated to women players of all levels.

 Experience a supportive and empowering environment as female participants master the fundamentals of padel, growing into confident players on the court under the expert guidance of Manu.

 Secure your spot now and embark on an exciting journey of skill development and camaraderie on the padel court.
-Join us for this empowering course and take your padel game to new heights!
+Join us for this empowering course and elevate your padel to new levels!🎾📈

-## Dates
-Training will be provided from **Thursday 28th** September to **Saturday 30th** of September.

-## Location
+## 📅 Event Details 📍

-We will train in <a href="https://padelfc.com/" target="_blank">Padel FC - Berlin</a>.
+The training will take place from **Thursday, September 28th** to **Saturday, September 30th** at <a href="https://padelfc.com/" target="_blank">Padel FC - Berlin</a>.

-## Training Plan
+## 🗓️ Training Plan
 Two separate groups for *Padel Essentials Ladies*.
-Each group with 4 participants.
+Each group with up to 4 participants.

 Each group will experience an intensive **4.5-hour** training program and **1 hours** of unsupervised game: